 - Uncommon fears, but may not seek comfort from adults

 If you see your child reflected in several of the points above, in addition to speaking with your family doctor or pediatrician, we suggest the following resources to help understand autism and develop skills for you and your child to keep yourselves safe and happy.

 To learn more about autism, visit our About Autism page.

-To connect with an autism professional who can ease you into the available autism supports in your area and answer questions, register for our Service Navigation Program.
+To connect with an autism professional who can ease you into the available autism supports in your area and answer questions, register for the new AccessOAP.

 Zwaigenbaum, Lonnie, et al. “Position Statement: Early Detection for Autism Spectrum Disorder in Young Children.”
 Canadian Pediatric

 Society, Canadian Pediatric Society, 24 Oct.
 2019, https://www.cps.ca/en/documents/position/asd-early-detection

 Hyman SL, Levy SE, Myers SM, AAP COUNCIL ON CHILDREN WITH DISABILITIES, SECTION ON DEVELOPMENTAL AND BEHAVIORAL PEDIATRICS.
 Identification, Evaluation, and Management of Children With Autism Spectrum Disorder.
 Pediatrics.
 2020, https://pediatrics.aappublications.org/content/145/1/e20193447